Animism

 Although each culture has its own mythologies and rituals, animism is said to describe the most common, foundational thread of indigenous peoples' "spiritual" or "supernatural" perspectives.
 The animistic perspective is so widely held and inherent to most indigenous peoples that they often do not even have a word in their languages that corresponds to "animism" (or even "religion").
 The term "animism" is an anthropological construct.
+A 2016 comparative study found that the oldest religious belief, present in the most recent common ancestor of hunter-gatherer groups, was animism, which would influence the later development of human religions in unseen forces, realms and spiritual beings.

 Largely due to such ethnolinguistic and cultural discrepancies, opinions differ on whether animism refers to an ancestral mode of experience common to indigenous peoples around the world or to a full-fledged religion in its own right.
-The currently accepted definition of animism was developed only in the late 19th century (1871) by Edward Tylor.
+The accepted definition of animism was developed only in the late 19th century (1871) by Edward Tylor.
 It is "one of anthropology's earliest concepts, if not the first".

 Animism encompasses beliefs that all material phenomena have agency, that there exists no categorical distinction between the spiritual and physical world, and that soul, spirit, or sentience exists not only in humans but also in other animals, plants, rocks, geographic features (such as mountains and rivers), and other entities of the natural environment.
 Examples include water sprites, vegetation deities, and tree spirits, among others.
 Animism may further attribute a life force to abstract concepts such as words, true names, or metaphors in mythology.
 Some members of the non-tribal world also consider themselves animists, such as author Daniel Quinn, sculptor Lawson Oyekan, and many neopagans.

 Etymology

 English anthropologist Sir Edward Tylor initially wanted to describe the phenomenon as spiritualism, but he realized that it would cause confusion with the modern religion of spiritualism, which was then prevalent across Western nations.
 He adopted the term animism from the writings of German scientist Georg Ernst Stahl, who had developed the term animismus in 1708 as a biological theory that souls formed the vital principle, and that the normal phenomena of life and the abnormal phenomena of disease could be traced to spiritual causes.

-The origin of the word comes from the Latin word anima, which means life or soul.
+The word originates from the Latin word anima, meaning "life" or "soul".'

 The first known usage in English appeared in 1819.

 "Old animism" definitions

 Earlier anthropological perspectives, which have since been termed the old animism, were concerned with knowledge on what is alive and what factors make something alive.
 The old animism assumed that animists were individuals who were unable to understand the difference between persons and things.
-Critics of the old animism have accused it of preserving "colonialist and dualistic worldviews and rhetoric".
+Critics of the old animism have accused it of preserving "colonialist and dualistic worldviews and rhetoric."